Spain's next PM seeks financial info before acting

 Mariano Rajoy, known as a cautious public administrator, won Sunday's election by a landslide as voters threw out a seven-year-old Socialist government blamed for sky-high unemployment and economic malaise.

-The Centre-right People's Party (PP) leader campaigned on promises to restore confidence on financial markets and he is expected to slash spending and bring in business-friendly economic reforms.
+The Center-right People's Party (PP) leader campaigned on promises to restore confidence on financial markets and he is expected to slash spending and bring in business-friendly economic reforms.

 But analysts and officials from his party said he would not be rushed despite the intensity of the euro zone debt crisis that has forced three countries to take international bailouts.